Cotton Rate in Pakistan Today | September 2025

 Conclusion

 The cotton industry holds significant value in Pakistan’s economy.
 For textile producers and farmers, it is important to know the current cotton prices.
-The price of cotton in Pakistan currently fluctuates from Rs 7,300 to Rs 9,000 per maund which is impacted by weather conditions, government policies, and supply and demand.
+The price of cotton in Pakistan currently fluctuates from Rs 7,300 to Rs 9,000 per maund which is impacted by weather conditions, government policies, international market trends, and supply and demand.

 To increase profits, farmers may pursue cooperative farming, better farm management, or crop diversification.
 In addition, yield improvement can be achieved through the use of modern irrigation methods, better seed selection, and integrated pest control.